siisurit/check_done/README.md

 # check_done

-check_done is a command line tool to check that finished issues and pull requests in a GitHub project board are really done.
+check_done is a command line tool to check that finished issues and pull requests in a GitHub project board column are really done.

 ## Configuration